Visit

 The grounds of Liberty Hall Historic Site feature four acres of lawns and gardens bordering the Kentucky River.
 The grounds are open to the public from dawn until dusk.
+We are now a featured stop on The Kentucky Garden Trail!
+Make sure to collect your passport or sticker from the Museum Store during your next visit!

 The gardens combine historical and contemporary features.
 Behind Liberty Hall, a four-square garden with brick- and boxwood-lined grass paths and extensive flower beds evokes early American formal gardens.
 Inspired by a drawing made by a family member in the 1920s, this garden includes flowers and shrubs mentioned in family papers and native Kentucky plants.
 To learn more about the garden’s history, click here.